-Filestage puts those problems in the past by keeping an automated version history of all your documents – complete with every comment and annotation.
+Filestage puts those problems in the past by keeping an automated version history of all your reviewing documents – complete with every comment and annotation.

 You can access previous versions at any time from your project dashboard or file viewer.
 And you can even export review reports if you need to audit a document’s end-to-end approval journey.

 Compare versions side by side to see what’s changed